learn-co-curriculum/ruby-variable-types-readme/README.md

 You'll most often see constants used in class naming, or to hold data that will never need modification, like an array of words that will never be added to, or a hash of word definitions.

-<a href='https://learn.co/lessons/ruby-variable-types-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-variable-types-readme' title='Ruby Variable Types and Their Scope'>Ruby Variable Types and Their Scope</a> on Learn.co and start learning to code for free.</p>